camunda/camunda-docs/docs/self-managed/zeebe-deployment/kubernetes/helm/installing-helm.md

 ### Add Zeebe Helm repository

 The next step is to add the Zeebe Helm chart repository to your installation.
-Once this is done, Helm will be able to fetch and install charts hosted in [http://helm.camunda.io](http://helm.camunda.io).
+Once this is done, Helm is able to fetch and install charts hosted in [http://helm.camunda.io](http://helm.camunda.io).

 ```
 > helm repo add zeebe https://helm.camunda.io